UKCloud/documentation/articles/azure/azs-how-ps-update-azure-stack.md

 1. Raise a pre-emptive case with Microsoft prior to starting the Update.

-2. Go to the **Update** blade on the Administration Portal
+2. Go to the **Update** blade on the Administration Portal.

-3. Start Update process.
+3. Start the update process.

 > [!NOTE]
 > Automatic Update Guide to follow
 >
-> Code for Automatic Update can be found here -> [more](https://github.com/UKCloud/AZS_dev_black/tree/master/docs/code/powershell/UpdateManagement)
+> You can find the code for automatic updates [here](https://github.com/UKCloud/AZS_dev_black/tree/master/docs/code/powershell/UpdateManagement).

 ## Feedback